gamadv/quad-ui-system/README.md

 # About

+Design System created to use in my future project.

+## Tech Structure

 * Divided in packages
 * Project is a Monorepo
 * Using TSUP to generate build, must performer than NPX